AnOpenSauceDev/Methane-mod/src/main/java/com/modrinth/methane/readme.md

 everything in this package is either:
 - Core registration logic for Methane
-- Integrations with other mod libraries (Mod Menu, Cloth Config, etc)
+- Integrations with other mod libraries (Mod Menu, Cloth Config, etc.)